galacticcouncil/hydration-node/pallets/dca/README.md

 ## Overview
 A dollar-cost averaging pallet that enables users to perform repeating orders.

-When an order is submitted, it will reserve the total amount (budget) specified by the user, as a named reserve.
+When an order is submitted, it will reserve the total amount (budget) specified by the user.
+A named reserve is allocated for the reserved amount of all DCA held by each user.

 The DCA plan is executed as long as there is balance in the budget.